 3. Invest in quality tech gear.

 This point might be just as important as #1, because when you’re on-the-go, you don’t have time for slow computers or faulty cameras.
 You also don’t have time to lug around a big machine that is going to make your bags any heavier!
 You need technology that is going to keep up with you, is lightweight and can be flexible.
 Let me get ready to shock you – I had been using the same laptop for FIFTEEN YEARS.
 I had grown accustomed to the slow speed at which it operated and I knew which keys I had to press extra hard so that they would work, so it was definitely time for an upgrade and a refresh!
-I wanted a machine that would be fast and versatile, so I narrowed it down to a Lenovo or an Acer.
-After a trip to Best Buy to “test run” the machines in person, I decided on a Lenovo Yoga 720.
+I wanted a machine that would be fast and versatile, so I narrowed it down and landed on a Lenovo Yoga 720.

 It has an 8th Gen Intel® Core™ processor, which kind of blew my mind with how fast it worked initially.
 It allows me to get things done fast and easy (the Adobe Suite is practically warp speed) and not worry about glitching or slowing down when I stream in-flight entertainment.
 It is Intel’s most powerful processor and designed to be flexible with a long lasting battery (this was a major selling point for me, because I am FOREVER losing cords and chargers…whoops!).